German voters have high hopes for Kamala Harris – DW – 08/09/2024

 So how do voters feel about the AfD possibly joining a coalition government?

-In the eastern German states, 33% think this is a good idea, but only 25% of respondents nationwide.
+In the eastern German states, 33% think this is a good idea, but only 25% of respondents nationwide shared that view.
 However, even in the eastern states, 60% of respondents do not favor the idea of including the AfD in a regional government.

 Union as strong as all three government partners